ClosedXML/ClosedXML.Report/docs/en/Quick-start.md

 ClosedXML.Report is a tool for report generation and data analysis in .NET applications through the use of Microsoft Excel.

-ClosedXML.Report is a .NET-library for report generation Microsoft Excel without requiring Excel to be installed on the machine that's running the code.
+It is a .NET-library for report generation Microsoft Excel without requiring Excel to be installed on the machine that's running the code.
+With ClosedXML.Report, you can easily export any data from your .NET classes to Excel using the XLSX-template.

 Excel is an excellent alternative to common report generators, and using Excel’s built-in features can make your reports much more responsive.